yusukeurakami/Monty-hall-problem-tester/README.md

 |  /\  ||      || 2nd  |      |      ||  /\  || 2nd  |
 |_/__\_||______||______|      |______||_/__\_||______|
 ```
-As you see, in pattern2 and pattern3, you can win if you switch, and the probability to be in those pattern is 2/3.
+As you see, in pattern2 and pattern3, you can 100% win if you switch, and the probability that you will be in those pattern is 2/3.
 What if you switch the door in pattern1?
 You will miss the prize.

 ## You can describe this phenomemon in other way like this too.